explainablerecsys/recsys2022/README.md

 ## Material
 You can find the material of this tutorial, including datasets and pretrained in our [google drive folder](https://drive.google.com/drive/folders/1r2Mj7gMZn8lhsoXMekqmJuGbzqu9YOoh?usp=sharing).

+## Acknowledgements
+This tutorial is produced with joint and equal effort of all the authors from the RecSys lab at [University of Cagliari](https://www.unica.it/unica/en/homepage.page).

+These notebooks are beginner-friendly and accessible according to Giacomo's HuggingFace Student Ambassador mission of democratising AI.
+Giacomo acknowledges [HuggingFace](https://huggingface.co/) 🤗 for their resources, people and support.

 ## License
 This code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.